-Qualification : B.Sc., as the major subject with physics as one ancillary.
-The other ancillary subject may be Mathematics or Botany or Zoology.
+A candidate who has passed B.Sc., Chemistry as the major subject with physics as one ancillary.
+The other ancillary subject may be Mathematics or Botany or Zoology is eligible for the Master of Science - Chemistry Degree.

-Duration of the Course: M.Sc., Chemistry - 2years (4-Semesters)
+Duration of the Course: M.Sc., Chemistry - 2years (4- Semesters)